-In Facies III-1, the thickness of the greenish gray intervals is generally <1 m and some intervals have higher concentrations of silt- and sandsized material.
-The upper contacts are commonly sharp, laminae are rare, and bioturbation increases upcore.
+In Facies III-1, the thickness of the greenish gray intervals is generally less than 1 m, and some intervals have higher concentrations of material as coarse as sand sized.
+The upper contacts are commonly sharp, laminae are rare, and bioturbation increases upward.
 Angular mud clasts and benthic foraminifers are present in this facies below 800 mbsf.
 Siliceous microfossil content is low.

 Facies III-2 becomes increasingly fissile with depth and changes to very dark gray or black below 894 mbsf.
 Bioturbation is rare in Facies III-2, and light-color silt laminae are a conspicuous feature (average = 150-200 laminae/m).
 Many cross-laminated silt ripples are present, and ripples are more common below 673 mbsf than above.
 Microfossils are rare and seem to disappear completely below ~600 mbsf.
-Below 842 mbsf, laminae with calcite cement are present and sections of the core become increasingly cemented with what are most likely authigenic carbonates.
+Below 842 mbsf, laminae with calcite cement are present and sections of the core become increasingly cemented with likely authigenic carbonates.
 A change to darker-color claystones occurs at 894 mbsf, where fracture patterns also become curved.

-In both Facies III-1 and III-2, individual 0.5-cm-sized horizontal Zoo-phycos burrows are evident along with clusters of unidentified millimeter-sized burrows.
+In both Facies III-1 and -2, individual 0.5-cm-sized horizontal burrows (Zoophycos) are evident along with clusters of millimeter-sized burrows.

 An excellent record of siliceous microfossils is found at Site 1165 down to 600 mbsf, where biogenic opal disappears because of an opal-A/opal-CT diagenetic transition.
-Neogene high-latitude zonal schemes for both diatoms and radiolarians yielded identification of 21 diatom and 12 radiolarian biostratigraphic datums between 0 and 600 mbsf.
-Below 600 mbsf, age assignments are inferred from calcareous nannofossils, which are present in only a few discrete intervals with moderate to good preservation of low-diversity assemblages.
-Nannofossils yield Pleistocene to earliest Miocene ages.
+Neogene highlatitude zonal schemes for both diatoms and radiolarians yielded identification of 21 diatom and 12 radiolarian biostratigraphic datums between 0 and 600 mbsf.
+Below 600 mbsf, age assignments are inferred from calcareous nannofossils, which are present in only a few discrete intervals with moderate to good preservation of assemblages that have low diversity.
+Nannofossils yield Pleistocene to lowermost Miocene ages.
 Benthic foraminifers are more common than planktonics, which are rare.
 The foraminifers indicate several intervals of redeposited material.

-A magnetostratigraphy was determined for Site 1165 for the interval 0-94 mbsf and below 362 mbsf (Fig. F24).
-The magnetostratigraphic record and biostratigraphic ages, when combined, yield an age vs. depth model that shows relatively rapid deposition in early Miocene time (~120 m/m.y.), somewhat slower deposition in middle to late Miocene time (~50 m/m.y.), and even slower deposition since late Miocene time (~15 m/m.y.)
-(Fig. F25).
-From magnetostratigraphy, the bottom of Hole 1165C (999.1 mbsf) has an age of ~21.8 Ma.
-The uncertainty in ages is larger below 600 mbsf, where only few biostratigraphic ages exist to constrain the paleomagnetic reversal stratigraphy.
+A magnetostratigraphy was determined for Site 1165 for the interval 0-94 mbsf and below 362 mbsf (Fig. 24).
+The magnetostratigraphic record and biostratigraphic ages, when combined, yield an age-versus-depth model that shows relatively rapid deposition in early Miocene time (~120 m/m.y.), somewhat slower deposition in middle to late Miocene time (~50 m/m.y.), and even slower deposition since late Miocene time (~15 m/m.y.)
+(Fig. 25).
+From magnetostratigraphy, the bottom of Hole 1165C (999.1 mbsf) has an age of ~21.8 Ma The uncertainty in ages is larger below 600 mbsf, where only few biostratigraphic ages exist to constrain the paleomagnetic reversal stratigraphy.

-Measurements of rock magnetic properties in the interval 114-370 mbsf indicate that magnetic mineral concentrations (i.e., concentrations of magnetice) drop significantly, with nearly a complete loss of magnetic intensity.
-Shipboard analysis suggests that this unusual loss of magnetic signal is caused by diagenetic dissolution of magnetite in the presence of silica-rich pore-waters.
+Measurements of rock magnetic properties in the interval 114-370 mbsf indicate that magnetic mineral concentrations (i.e., concentrations of magnetic) drop significantly, with nearly a complete loss of magnetic intensity.
+Shipboard analysis suggests that this unusual loss of magnetic signal is caused by diagenetic dissolution of magnetite in the presence of high silicarich pore-water concentrations.
 A zone of low grain density is observed in cores from part of this zone ~140 mbsf and may also coincide with the disappearance of magnetite.